yzyii/luashitacast/README.md

 # Troubleshooting Crashes

-- If LuAshitacast is crashing your game, chances are you are using an old version of it.
-Update to the latest version of it at https://github.com/ThornyFFXI/LuAshitacast
+- Make sure you are using the latest version of LuAshitacast: https://github.com/ThornyFFXI/LuAshitacast

-- If your game is still crashing and you are using these on HorizonXI, make sure you are launching the game from the correct launcher.
-This is a bug with earlier HorizonXI launcher versions which opened an older version of the launcher.
-Assuming you installed to the default path, delete the shortcut on your desktop and make a new one pointing to: ..\\AppData\\Local\\HorizonXI_Launcher\\HorizonXI-Launcher.exe

-- If your game is still crashing at this point, some users have reported that turning off alias messages has worked for them.
-You can change aliases.silent to 1 within the boot config to suppress these messages.
+- If your game is crashing (especially while switching jobs or zoning), turn off alias messages.
+You can change aliases.silent to 1 within the boot config to suppress them.
 The file is located at: ..\\Game\\config\\boot\\ashita.ini

  # Additional Notes